SigitaZaromskiene/Grocery-Shop/README.md

-# Grocery Shop Project
+# 🛒 Grocery Shop Project

+Welcome to our Grocery Shop web application project! 🍎🥦🛍️

+## Overview ℹ️

-This is a Grocery Shop web application project built using various technologies for frontend and backend development.
+This project is a web-based grocery shop built using modern technologies for frontend and backend development.

-## Overview

-The project aims to create a web-based grocery shop application with the following technologies:
+### Technologies Used 🛠️

 - **Frontend:**
   - React.js for the user interface